 Skip to main content

 P.S.
-I do not read non-fiction and if I did it’s probably out of compulsion rather than entertainment.
-As a book devotee, I am a very inquisitive reader unless it comes to facts.
-That is when I – respectfully – sign out.
+I do not read non-fiction, and if I did, it would probably be out of compulsion rather than entertainment.
+As a book devotee, I’m inquisitive — unless it comes to facts.
+That’s when I, respectfully, sign out.

 Comments